huangjp28/huangjp28.github.io/_teaching/02_rinstall.md

 #### Download and install R

 The official website of R is <https://www.r-project.org/>.
 You can visit the website and find a CRAN (Comprehensive R Archive Network) mirror site, or choose one of the followings, to download the appropriate program for your operating system, and follow the guidance from the website to install.
-The current stable version is R 3.4.1 (Sep 18, 2017). *Note that all the mirror sites are exactly the same, so you only need to visit one of them.*
+The latest release is R 3.5.1 (July 02, 2018). *Note that all the mirror sites are exactly the same, so you only need to visit one of them.*

 * TUNA Team, Tsinghua University: <https://mirrors.tuna.tsinghua.edu.cn/CRAN/>
 * University of Science and Technology of China: <https://mirrors.ustc.edu.cn/CRAN/>